Author: E.ON Next

 Let's take a quick look at some of our top renewable energy tariffs:

 Are you looking to support renewable energy generation here in the UK?
-Well, this tariff is powered by one of the world’s largest wind farms, off the Yorkshire coast.
-It gives you fixed prices for 12 months, so you know exactly what you'll pay per unit.
+Well, the Next Gust tariff is powered by wind generators in the UK.2 It gives you fixed prices for 12 months, so you know exactly what you'll pay per unit.
 You'll need a smart meter, and as with other tariffs, it's worth checking the T&Cs to see if you’re eligible.

 Renewable energy is a key player in building a cleaner, more sustainable future for the UK's energy supply.
 It can help us move towards a healthier planet and a reliable energy supply for ourselves and future generations.